Skate your way to a healthier you!

 Gym exercises for ice sports

-The following exercises from Dr Wright are also beneficial for ice skating and other ice sports.
+The following exercises are also beneficial for ice skating and other ice sports.
 They are probably best undertaken at a gym unless you have a weights bar, dumb-bells, gym ball and wobble board at home.

 To help strength and speed